How to Secure Your Amazon Account: A Complete Security Guide

 The most common way Amazon accounts get compromised is credential stuffing — attackers trying passwords leaked from other breaches against your Amazon login.
 The defense is simple but requires discipline: use a completely unique, randomly-generated password for Amazon that you've never used anywhere else.

 Go to Account & Lists → Account → Login & security → Password.
 Use our free password generator to create a 16+ character random password and store it in a password manager like NordPass or 1Password.
-You should never be able to recall this password from memory — if you can, it's probably not random enough.
+You should never be able to recall this password from memory — if you can, it probably isn't random enough.

 Step 2: Enable Two-Step Verification